0xKitsune/EVM-Puzzles-Walkthrough/README.md

 Then we execute the `CALL` instruction, which returns `0` if the sub context reverted and `1` if it was a success.
 After the `CALL` instruction we can see a `PUSH1 00 EQ` meaning that we need `CALL` to push a `0` onto the stack.
 Go ahead and give the rest of the puzzle a shot, then feel free to come back to see the rest of the solution.

 Ok, so now we know that the `CALL` instruction needs to return `0` which means we need to enter calldata that causes `CALL` to fail.
-This one is a little bit tricky, to get `CALL` to fail, there are a few ways.
-Some ways that it can fail are: there is not enough gas, there are not enough values on the stack or if the `CALL` expects a specific return size and gets a different one.
-In our case, we can't change the values on the stack or the gas, so we will manipulate the third case.
-Since `CALL` expects a return size of `0` for this puzzle, we need to enter calldata that when executed via `CALL`, the return size is > `0`.
-While you can enter any bytecode that returns a value when executed, we will use a simple byte code sequence that returns `01`.
-Here is what that looks like in opcodes: `PUSH1 01 PUSH1 00 MSTORE PUSH1 01 PUSH1 1F RETURN`, and encoded to hexadecimal, `0x60016000526001601ff3`.
-There you go, `0x60016000526001601ff3` is our answer!
+To get `CALL` to fail, there are three ways.
+One way it will fail is if there is not enough gas.
+The second way it can fail is if there are not enough values on the stack.
+The third way it can fail is if the current execution context is from a STATICCALL and the value in wei (stack index 2) is not 0 (since Byzantium fork).
+In this instance TODO: explain what to do and why. `0x60016000526001601ff3` works.

 # Puzzle #9